-By public transportation, small minivans leave Khaplu in the morning from the main bus station.
+By public transportation, small minivans leave Khaplu in the morning from the central bus station.
 Cost is about 50 – 100 rps per person.
 To return to Skardu from Machollo, one daily bus leaves at 6 am from Machollo.

 The small village of about 1,500 people is the second to last in the valley.
 A couple of tiny shops are available, but there is no guesthouse.
 Kanday is the last stop of the regular jeep run done by Jamil (see below for details).

 From there, special arrangements need to be made to reach Hushe, about 30-45 minutes away.

 The last village in the Hushe Valley, the Hushe village stands at around 3,000 meters.
 Nestled between the fast rushing Hushe River and on the slopes of mountains some 6,000 meters tall, Hushe is another traditional Pakistani village living off the wheat fields and vegetable patches, with the occasional apricot trees.
 Kids play in the streets; the older men sit quietly on the side; women work the field or wash clothes.

 We spent a couple of days in Hushe, first as part of our trek to Humbrok, and then to appreciate the tranquil life in the village.

 Given the central location in the Karakoram mountain range, Hushe is indeed one of the main hubs for trekking in Pakistan.
 About 1,000 people go through Hushe during the summer months of the trekking season.

 During our stay in Hushe, we met different individuals who worked as guides, cooks, porters, for expeditions past.
 Sometimes among the first to ascent new peaks, or working with men of legends like Messner.
 Such a man was Aju Gulam Rassoul, who was indeed a guide, cook, and porter, during one of Messner’s expeditions.